pwilliams-ck/sniplate/README.md

 ### Run Project

-`cd` into the root directory and execute the following to compile and run with a single command.
+`cd` into the project root directory and execute the following to compile and run with a single command.
 Further down there is a
 [Build for Remote Server](#build-for-remote-server) section as well.